 Before investing in the Fund, you should carefully consider your own investment goals, the amount of time you are willing to leave your money invested, and the amount of risk you are willing to take.
-Remember, in addition to possibly not achieving your investment goals, you could lose all or a portion of your investment in the Fund.
-The principal risks are presented in alphabetical order to facilitate finding particular risks and comparing them with other funds.
+Remember, in addition to possibly not achieving your investment goals, you could lose all or a portion of your investment in the Fund over long or even short periods of time.
+The Fund's principal risks are presented in alphabetical order to facilitate finding particular risks and comparing them with other funds.
 Each risk summarized below is considered a "principal risk" of investing in the Fund, regardless of the order in which it appears.
 The Fund is subject to the following risks: